Video and Performance Art Festival

 –signing up for LUMEN e-updates.

-LUMEN 2013 will be held at Lyons Pool, a publicly-owned NYC Department of Parks and Recreation site that is named after Joseph H. Lyons.
+LUMEN 2013 was held at Lyons Pool, a publicly-owned NYC Department of Parks and Recreation site that is named after Joseph H. Lyons.

 Where is the event and how can I get there?